Lions Park in Waco, Texas circa Summer 2013

 Reading my favorite biography.
 Our 7-year-old friend emphatically chose this book and pushed the others aside!

 Once I started reading to my own children, I discovered the joy of reading children’s biographies, especially ones with humor and stories that appeal to children.
-When I searched for picture book biographies about two of my favorite leaders Dietrich Bonhoeffer and William Wilberforce, I found none existed.
+When I searched for picture book biographies about two of my favorite leaders Dietrich Bonhoeffer and William Wilberforce, I found none.
 I tried telling my young son and daughter about them but that held their attention for about 30 seconds.
 All I could do was give an overview of their lives.
 So I decided to take what I knew about children’s literature, search for interesting stories on Wilberforce and Bonhoeffer, and create fun and engaging books.”

 How did you begin writing about Bonhoeffer?

 When my friend in the publishing world asked me if I had any children’s books ideas, I thought, “this could be my green light to publish.”
 So I researched children’s books on William Wilberforce and decided to “throw Bonhoeffer in as well.”
 I confirmed there were no picture books or early readers about either of them.
 I also discovered enough interesting and humorous stories about Bonhoeffer but not a single story about Wilberforce.
 So, I switched to writing on Bonhoeffer.
 I wove these stories together, pitched my idea, and got a thumbs up to keep going.
 To fill out my story, I read more of Bonhoeffer’s writings and poured over many adult biographies, including the original by Eberhard Bethge and A Life in Pictures by Renate Bethge and Christian Gremmels.
-Long story short, and with many family and friends cheering me on, here we are today.

 What is your hope for this book?